ethanrowe5379/Brightsolid_Project/README.md

 Ethan
 - we'll [Jamie DJ Ethan] will be working on connecting the database and the queries.

+## Meeting Managment meeting 2 (3rd oct)
+### Members Present:
+DJ Dorren, Ethan Rowe, Jamie Fergus, Daniel Jakubek, John Harrow

+### Members Not Present:
+n/a

+### Apologies:
+n/a

+### Summary of Conversation:
+Brain - For the next presentations try have someone setting up and the rest of the group can start just to make things more effiecnt
+Brain - have you started the report team - no but we've discussed it

 ## Meeting (5th oct)
 ### Members Present:
 DJ Dorren, Ethan Rowe, Jamie Fergus, Daniel Jakubek, John Harrow